Server-Side CORS Configuration & Header Management

 Cross-origin credential transmission requires explicit server consent.
 The Access-Control-Allow-Credentials: true header authorizes cookies, HTTP Basic Auth, and client certificates.
 Browsers enforce strict isolation when this flag is absent.

 Strict origin isolation prevents credential leakage across tenant boundaries.
 Never share authentication tokens across untrusted origins.
-Monitor browser security warnings for mixed-content or insecure cookie flags.

 # Secure cookie configuration for cross-origin credential sharing